lisamurphy788/Mario-Memory-game/README.md

 * By using the game i should be able to test my memory.

 ### Project Goals
 The main goal of this project was to build a fun memory game that my little boy could play so he could undertand what types of projects i work on.
 As he is a Mario fanatic i felt it fitting to use his favourite characters.
-There is no time limit on this as i didnt want him to feel pressured to get it done in any certain amount of time.
+There is no time limit on this as i didnt want him to feel pressured to get it done in a certain amount of time.

-### User Stories
 #### Site User
 .
 #### Site Owner